Dubai Holding

 Enterprise Design System & Portfolio Migration

-A two-year engagement with Dubai Holding where I designed and built a shared component system that powered websites across multiple marketing teams, property brands, and business units.
+A two-year engagement where I designed and built the shared component system powering websites across Dubai Holding's marketing teams, property brands, and business units.

 Client